DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 The support includes:

-* 15% paid time away from classroom teaching to focus on learning
+* in your first year, 10% paid time away from classroom teaching to focus on learning (and 5% in your second year)
-* access to a range of high-quality, freely available training materials
+* access to a range of high-quality training
 * a mentor who will give you guidance and support